|

 Season: Short rains are November and

-December when it gets hot and humid, and the long
+December when it gets hot and humid, and the

-times for bird watching, waterfalls and canoeing.
+the best times for bird watching, waterfalls

-Dry Season: typically it is dry
+Dry Season: typically it is

-in the cooler winter months of July to October,
+dry in the cooler winter months of July to October,

 which is the best time to view game.